PDF Preview and SyncTeX

 Note that in most cases an inverse search will automatically re-activate the RStudio source editor, however in some cases (using Evince on Linux or Firefox over the web) you will need to manually re-activate RStudio.

-RStudio includes a built-in PDF viewer that supports SyncTeX and works on all platforms (including over the web with RStudio Server).
+RStudio includes a built-in PDF viewer that supports SyncTeX and works on all platforms (including over the web with RStudio Workbench (previously RStudio Server Pro) and RStudio Server Open Source).
 The RStudio viewer is based on PDF.js (an open-source project by the Mozilla Foundation).
 More details on PDF.js are provided below.

 PDF.js provides very good rendering of PDFs over the web as well on Mac OS X, however has some fidelity issues when running within RStudio desktop on Windows or Linux.
 As a result RStudio default configuration on those platforms is to integrate with native PDF viewers as described below.